-Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-There is no coinsurance, copayment, or deductible for Medicare-covered diabetic monitoring supplies.

-Test strips and glucometers are limited to the plan's preferred manufacturers.
-All diabetic supplies and/or devices should be provided and arranged through the retail pharmacy network or other network provider.

-- For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - There is no coinsurance, copayment, or deductible for Medicare-covered diabetic monitoring supplies. - Test strips and glucometers are limited to the plan's preferred manufacturers.
+All diabetic supplies and/or devices should be provided and arranged through the retail pharmacy network or other network provider. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. - There is no coinsurance, copayment, or deductible for Medicare-covered therapeutic shoes or inserts.

-All Durable Medical Equipment (DME) must be provided and arranged through the retail pharmacy network, Providence Home Services, or other planauthorized provider.
+All Durable Medical Equipment (DME) must be provided and arranged by a Providence Medical Foundation authorized DME provider.